nbonneau/resource-parser/README.md

 # Resource-parser

-Parse a JSON resource file using `.env` file and `process.env` data.
+Parse a JSON resource file or object using `.env` file and `process.env`.
-Once resource parsed with env values, resource is parsed using itself, so you can make references to other object keys.
+This module allows you to refer to environment variables or keys in the object itself.
+References are searched for in all strings of the object.
+A string can contain one or more references.

 ## Install